-Mobile outreach through bookmobile service would allow us to provide equal access to library resources, instruction and vital technology support to ensure a complete census count of all individuals across our county.
-Beyond the census, bookmobile service would continue as an integral part of library outreach to daycare centers, nursing homes, housing units, senior centers, and other neighborhood stops in the city, suburbs and rural locations.
+Mobile outreach through bookmobile service would allow us to provide equal access to library resources, instruction and vital technology support to all individuals across our county.
+Bookmobile service is an integral part of library outreach to daycare centers, nursing homes, housing units, senior centers, and other neighborhood stops in the city, suburbs and rural locations.

-FUNDING SOURCE: Pre-2023 2023 2024 2025 2026 2027 2028 6yr Total Total:
+FUNDING SOURCE: Pre-2024 2024 2025 2026 2027 2028 2029 6yr Total Total:

-Borrowing to be Authorized 0 260 260 260
+Borrowing to be Authorized 0 380 380 380 •

-TOTALS 0 260 260 260
+TOTALS 0 380 380 380

 Onondaga County Public Library is seeking funding support for the purchase of a bookmobile.
-With national attention focused on the 2020 census, our libraries recognize the need for deliberate and intentional efforts to reach hard-tocount communities, to ensure secure internet access and data privacy and to provide digital literacy support for seniors and other households.
+Libraries recognize the need for deliberate and intentional efforts to ensure secure internet access and data privacy for those lacking access within their homes.
+Digital literacy support for seniors and those with transportation and mobility challenges is a critical community need.
 The bookmobile will also provide ongoing outreach and programming opportunities to a variety of community-based organizations located in city, suburban and rural areas within Onondaga County.